-Picking a ring can seem overwhelming with so many options available.
+Learning how to buy an engagement ring can seem overwhelming with so many options available.
 First, follow steps 1-5 above and narrow down where you’re going to buy your ring.
-Then, if you’re unsure of what diamond and setting to choose, look to her closest friends and family for help.
-It’s likely that she’s either sent them pictures of her dream ring, made comments about someone else’s, or has it sitting on her wedding Pinterest board that you forgot to check.
+Then, if you’re unsure of what diamond and setting to choose, look to your partner’s closest friends and family for help.
+It’s likely that she’s either sent them pictures of her dream ring, made comments about someone else’s, or has it sitting on her wedding Pinterest board.

-If you’re picking out your own engagement ring and struggling with which to pick, we suggest trying a few different styles.
+If you’re picking out your own engagement ring and struggling with making a decision, we suggest trying a few different styles.
 Often, this will help you narrow down your search based on how they actually look on your finger or the feeling you get when you put it on!